antvis/G6/packages/site/docs/api/elements/combos/BaseCombo.en.md

 | color     | Palette colors.
 If a palette is registered, you can directly specify its registered name, or accept an array of colors | string &#124; string[]            | -             |
 | invert    | Whether to reverse the palette                                                                                         | boolean                           | false         |

-For example, allocate node colors for a set of data according to the `category` field, so that nodes of the same category have the same color:
+For example, allocate combo colors for a set of data according to the `category` field, so that combos of the same category have the same color:

 ```json
 {